 Different types of manual testing

-Software đevelopment teams use various approaches for manual testing such as white box testing, black-box testing, and gray box testing.
+Software development teams use various approaches for manual testing such as white box testing, black-box testing, and gray box testing.
+Here are the common types of manual testing:

 - White-box testing: Carrying out this type of manual testing, developers can check every line of code before moving into the software testing stage.
 The code will be visible to the software developers during the testing process.
 That’s why people call it white box testing.